Fabiola Ferrero

 AWARDS/RECONOCIMIENTOS

 2023.
+Honorable Mention.
 Picture of the Year International.
-Honorable Mention.
 Long Term Projects Category.
+Project I Can’t Hear the Birds

 2021.
 Winner.
 Carmignac Photojournalism Award.